Marinated Tomato Salad with Herb Dressing

-This Marinated Tomato Salad with Parsley and Marjoram Dressing is one of the best reasons I’ve found to grow Marjoram!
-Use Tomato Recipes to find more tasty salads like this one!
+Marinated Tomato Salad with Herb Dressing is one of the best reasons I’ve found to grow Marjoram and this tasty salad idea came from my sister Sandee!

 Make it a Meal:

 Heirloom Tomato Salad with Burrata Cheese ~ White on Rice Couple

 Chopped Tomato and Cucumber Salad with Mint, Feta, Lemon, and Thyme ~ Kalyn’s Kitchen